-It is recommended that state Farm Bureaus provide, as part of the state recognition award, an expensespaid trip to the AFBF Annual Convention held in 2019 in New Orleans, Louisiana.
-Appropriate recognition will be given to all the national competitors in attendance at the AFBF Annual Convention.
+It is recommended that state Farm Bureaus provide, as part of the state recognition award, an expensespaid trip to the AFBF Collegiate Discussion Meet competition to be held at the 2019 FUSION Conference in Milwaukee, Wisconsin.

-The AFBF YF&R Committee and the AFBF Leadership, Education and Engagement Department will coordinate the program at the national level.
+The AFBF YF&R Committee and the AFBF Leadership, Education, and Engagement Department will coordinate the program at the national level.